soup-dog/shit-hash/README.md

 # shit-hash
-The world's worst hash function.
-Hashes anything.
+The only hash function that works on anything, even if you don't tell it what you're hashing.